Put the pandemic on the back burner and go on safari

 - Contact An Expert: It’s always best to speak to a safari expert well ahead of time to pre-arrange all of your personal logistics such as airport transfers.
 We have on-the-ground knowledge of the best service providers and will be able to help you plan an effortless, stress-free vacation.

-Make Use Of Private Transport: We don’t recommend that you use public transport in most African countries (such as minibus taxis, local buses, and trains) as these can’t be guaranteed to be safe.
-Rather book a reputable taxi service through your hotel desk or make use of scheduled tours or enlist the services of a private guide.
+- Make Use Of Private Transport: We don’t recommend that you use public transport in most African countries (such as minibus taxis, local buses, and trains) as these can’t be guaranteed to be safe.
+Rather book a reputable taxi service through your hotel desk or let us book a scheduled tour a private tour with one of our preferred guides.

 - Know Where To Go: It is always a good idea to familiarize yourself on how to get from A to B to ensure there are no nasty surprises.
 Africa is a vast country with remote areas that may be difficult to access.
 To visit Kenya’s legendary wildlife reserves (for example) you will land at Jomo Kenyatta International Airport in Nairobi and will then have to transfer across Nairobi to Wilson Airport (about an hour and a half’s drive away).